youssefsharief/location_time_and_weather/readme.md

 ## Notes

-In Production, api keys in config.ts should not be hard wired.
-Instead they should be extracted from environment variables.
+- In Production, api keys in config.ts should not be hard wired.
+Instead they should be saved as environment variables.